 As the weather changes and its getting colder, it’s time to bring out the slow cooker to make some comforting food.
 This Slow Cooker Braised Pork Belly recipe is a Chinese family favourite, very simple to cook and great for dinner parties.
-It’s a one pot recipe where you just put the ingredients in the pot and let it cook for a few hours.
+It’s a one-pot recipe where you just put the ingredients in the pot and let it cook for a few hours with very little intervention.

 Slow Cooker Braised Pork Belly

 - 2 kg belly pork cut into small pieces

 - 2 thumb size pieces of ginger